kvshvlin/yourmailproject/artists.md

 **Artists**.

-These are artists who signed up for Your Mail Project.
+These artists signed up for Your Mail Project.

 Anbazhagan, Eyamuna.
 Bafna, Raina.